IBM-Cloud/docs/starters/IoT/start_iot.md

 1. Go to the {{site.data.keyword.iot_short_notm}} dashboard browser tab.
 2. Select BOARDS.
 3. Click Create New Board.
-4. Give it a name like Home Environement.
+4. Give it a name like Home Environment.
 5. Create.
 6. Click Add New Card (for temperature).
-   1. Under Devices, select Reatime chart.
+   1. Under Devices, select Realtime chart.
    2. Card source data, check your Device "LivingRoomThermo1", then click Next.
    3. Connect new data set.
        - Name: Temperature